-Frelimo was formed in 1962, but was initially faced with internal strife and leadership problems.
+Frelimo was byname of the Mozambique Liberation Front and formed in 1962, but was initially faced with internal strife and leadership problems.
 A successful guerrilla war against the Portuguese was waged from 1964-1974.
 Frelimo got support from the USSR, Algeria, Egypt, Zaire (the Democratic Republic of Congo) and Israel.

 The Portuguese Armed Forces started a coup in Portugal in 1974.
 The coup was bloodless, but managed to end the dictatorship in Portugal and institute democracy.
 General Antonio Spinola became the first president after democracy.
 The coup also meant freedom for overseas colonies.

 With an Indian Ocean shoreline stretching more than 2000 km, from South Africa to Tanzania, Mozambique is not easy to miss on a map.
 But due to its troubles in the past it was mostly overlooked in the greater scheme of African safaris.
 The voyage of Vasco da Gama in 1498 marked the arrival of the Portuguese, who began a gradual process of colonisation and settlement in 1505.
 After over four Centuries of Portuguese control and civil war, Mozambique gained independence in 1975, becoming the: 'People's Republic of Mozambique'.
 After only two years of independence, the country descended into an intense and protracted civil war lasting from 1977 to 1992.
 In 1994, Mozambique held its first multiparty elections, and has since remained a relatively stable presidential republic, although it still faces deployment and use of soldiers in situations other than war.